Most people imagine ghost towns as dusty relics from old westerns—tumbleweeds rolling past saloons, wooden facades creaking in the wind.

 4. Hinkley, California

 Hinkley became famous because of a legal case, not because of its charm.
 Between the 1950s and 1960s, Pacific Gas and Electric Company used hexavalent chromium—Chromium-6—as a rust inhibitor at its compressor station.
-The wastewater went into unlined ponds, and from there it seeped into the groundwater, creating a contamination plume roughly two miles wide and six miles long.

 Chromium-6 is a suspected carcinogen.
 Exposure has been linked to lung cancer, stomach cancer, and a range of other serious illnesses.
-For years, there was scientific debate about how dangerous it was when ingested rather than inhaled.
+For years, there was a scientific debate about how dangerous it was when ingested rather than inhaled.
 That debate allowed the contamination to spread.
 California finally set a maximum contaminant level of 10 parts per billion in 2014.
 Some wells in Hinkley have tested at concentrations thousands of times higher.

-The 1996 class-action lawsuit resulted in a $333 million settlement, one of the largest of its kind.
 Many residents took buyouts from PG&E and left.
 The company now owns about two-thirds of the town.
 But not everyone sold.
 The people who stayed, who still drink bottled water provided by the utility, serve as watchdogs.
 They keep pressure on PG&E to continue the cleanup, which as of 2025 is still ongoing.

 5. Chernobyl Exclusion Zone, Ukraine

-What researchers did not fully anticipate was the psychological toll.
 Studies have found elevated rates of anxiety, depression, and post-traumatic stress disorder among evacuees—not primarily because of radiation exposure, but because of forced displacement, economic collapse, and the constant, gnawing fear of an invisible contaminant they could not see or control.

-Chernobyl reveals something that planners often miss: when authorities designate people as “victims” and emphasize danger, they can inadvertently increase psychological distress.
 The samosely made a calculated choice.
 They would rather live with radiation than die in unfamiliar places, separated from everything they know.

 6. Love Canal, New York

 Love Canal started as an unfinished power project in the early 20th century.
 Hooker Chemical Company used the abandoned canal to bury over 21,000 tons of chemical waste between 1942 and 1953.
 Later, a residential neighborhood was built nearby.
-Nobody thought much about what was underground until the late 1970s, when unusually wet winters caused chemicals to leach into basements and yards.
-Residents found barrels surfacing in their backyards.
-Children played on fields contaminated with dioxins and volatile organic compounds.

-Homes outside the most contaminated inner ring were deemed safe by federal and state health agencies.
 People moved back.
 The area was rebranded as Black Creek Village.
 For a while, it seemed like a success story.
 Then, in 2024, residents began reporting chemical residue in their basements after heavy rains.
 The containment cap, it turned out, was not as permanent as promised.

-Love Canal is a reminder that even the most celebrated cleanups are not truly finished.
-Environmental remediation is not a one-time fix.
-It requires continuous monitoring and maintenance.
 The chemicals are still there, just contained.
 And containment, as recent events show, can fail.

 7. DePue, Illinois